bblanimation/blender-addon-updater/README.md

   - Note that many of the settings are assigned in the `addon_updater_ops.py: register()` function to avoid having excess updater-related code in the addon's `__init__.py:register()` function, however because the updater module is shared across the addon, these settings could be made in either place.
   - If using GitLab or Bitbucket, then you must also assign the according engine value, the rest is the same setup.

-5) To get the updater UI in the preferences draw panel and show all settings, add the line `addon_updater_ops.update_settings_ui(self,context)` to the end of the preferences class draw function.
+5) To get the updater UI in the preferences draw panel and show all settings, add the line `addon_updater_ops.update_settings_ui(self, context, col, condensed=False)` to the end of the preferences class draw function.
   - Be sure to import the Operator File if preferences are defined in a file other than the addon's `__init__.py` where already imported, e.g. via `from . import addon_updater_ops` like before

--  Alternatively, a more condensed version of the UI preferences code may be draw with the sample function `addon_updater_ops.update_settings_ui_condensed(self, context, col)` instead of the above function.
   -  Note that the `col` input is optional, but allows you to add this function into an existing structure of rows/columns.
 This condensed UI doesn't show settings for interval (just an auto-check toggle, will use default interval) nor does it provide the backup-restoring or target-install operations.
+  -  A more condensed version of the UI preferences code may be draw if the `condensed` parameter is set to True.

 6) Add the needed blender properties to make the sample updater preferences UI work by copying over the blender properties from the sample demo addon's `DemoPreferences` class, located in the `__init__` file.
 Change the defaults as desired.